What is Self-Destructing ?

 Several avenues exist:

 Additional features are being added all the time.
 Please contact us at

-How does the recipient confirm their reception of my Self-Destructing -registered email?
+How does the recipient confirm their reception of my emails, registered with Self-Destructing ?

 Normally, this is fully automated.
 Once your email has been received, you usually receive an acknowledgement response instantly.
 You can also choose a banner announcement notice that will invite your recipient to acknowledge they read your email.
 With only one mouse click, they can follow a link to our site which tells them their message status has been confirmed, and that you have received their read response.
 This way, readers receive notification that you may be waiting for a reply.

 Will my recipient know that I am tracking my email?

 For every Self-Destructing email you send, you will be able to decide whether or not your recipient knows that it is being tracked.
 By default, we add a banner to all email you send; this tells the reader that the email is tracked, and invites them to manually confirm that they actually read it.